hythmsakh96/DevForge/README.md

 🧱 DevForge

+Generate full project structures in seconds.
-DevForge is a lightweight command-line tool that helps developers quickly scaffold custom project hierarchies — ideal for bootstrapping new apps, APIs, or full-stack projects with your own structure.
+DevForge is a lightweight CLI tool that helps developers quickly scaffold custom project hierarchies — ideal for bootstrapping new apps, APIs, or full-stack projects with your own structure.

 You define the structure, and DevForge handles the rest.
-Templates and advanced automation features will be added in future releases.
+Templates and AI-assisted automation are coming soon.

 🚀 Features

-⚙️ Custom hierarchy generation – create your own directory & file structure interactively or via configuration.
+⚙️ Custom hierarchy generation – Create any directory & file structure interactively or via text.

-📂 Recursive project creation – supports multi-level directories.
+📂 Recursive project creation – Supports deeply nested folder trees.

-🧾 Automatic README + main file setup – starts your project with key files in place.
+🧾 Automatic README & main file setup – Bootstraps your project with essential files.

-🪶 Lightweight and dependency-free – pure Python, no external packages required.
+🪶 Lightweight – Pure Python.
+No dependencies.

-🧠 Future-ready – template-based scaffolding and AI integration are planned for later versions.
+🧠 Future-ready – Templates, AI integration, and config-based setups coming soon.

 📦 Installation
 pip install devforge